Burgundy Private Wine Tour

 • Chauffeured Mercedes

-Then head to the ancient capital of the Dukes of Burgundy- lovely Dijon – in the early evening.
-Check in to your boutique, primly located hotel and enjoy some free time.
+Then head to the ancient capital of the Dukes of Burgundy—lovely Dijon—in the early evening.
 Lively Dijon is a beautiful cosmopolitan city with a postcard-pretty medieval core.
 Renaissance mansions and darling half-timbered houses make up most of the historic center.
-Chic shops, historic pharmacies and bakeries, and an abundance of artisan mustard makers line the cobblestoned back streets.
-Convivial bistros and Michelin starred gourmet meccas grace the town and you are spoiled for choice when it comes to wining and dining.
+Chic shops, historic pharmacies, bakeries, and many artisan mustard makers line the cobblestoned back streets.
+Convivial bistros and Michelin-starred gourmet shrines grace the town, and you are spoiled for choice when it comes to wining and dining.
+Check into your boutique hotel, La Cloche, and enjoy some free time to relax and rest.

 Best of Côte de Nuits